 Follow the link to view the Planning Committee agendas and minutes.

 Members of the public who wish to speak at Planning Committee meetings will have already been invited to attend by a letter from the Planning Office.
 You're advised to attend early to give your name to the committee clerk.
 Those with an interest in the outcome – objectors, applicant/agent, supporters – will be allowed to speak at the committee meeting for 5 minutes, at the chairman’s discretion.
 If more than one person from each party wishes to speak, the party must elect a spokesperson.
 Planning Committee meetings are usually held on every third Friday of the month in the Mandela Room of the Town Hall, and begin at 1:30pm.

 You can view the weekly decision list.
 Alternatively, information relating to all recent planning applications, including the decision, can be obtained by telephoning the Development Control department on 01642 729377.

-To obtain a copy of a decision notice, you'll need to write to us at Development Control Service, Middlesbrough Council, Ground floor, Civic Centre, PO Box 504, Middlesbrough, TS1 9FY.
-You must enclose a payment (copies will not be issued unless payment has been received) of £12 for each decision notice.
+For a copy of a decision notice, email us at email@example.com, or write to Middlesbrough Council, ground floor, Civic Centre, PO Box 504, Middlesbrough, TS1 9FY.
+You must enclose a payment (copies will not be issued unless we've got your payment).
+View the fee list from 1 April 2020.